Robust Atom Interferometry with Super-Gaussian Pulses against Thermal Velocity Spread

 In the pulsed interferometry of an atom interferometer, the tolerance of pulse duration and off-resonance errors are critical factors for ensuring system stability and measurement accuracy.
 Precise control of the pulse duration is essential for achieving efficient Raman transitions, while off-resonance errors may lead to frequency detuning, thereby affecting the contrast of interference fringes and the sensitivity of the system.
 Therefore, accurately evaluating and optimizing the tolerance ranges of these errors is of great significance for enhancing the robustness and anti-interference capability of atom interferometers in complex experimental environments.

-Taking the pulse shapes shown in figure \ref{figure3} as examples, we performed numerical simulations to analyze the variation of interferometer contrast under different detuning magnitudes and coupling strengths. figure \ref{figure7} presents a comparative study of normalized transition efficiency among rectangular pulses, Gaussian pulses, and fourth-order super-Gaussian pulse sequences, considering both pulse duration errors and finite detuning ranges.
+Taking the pulse shapes shown in figure \ref{figure3} as examples, we performed numerical simulations to analyze the variation of interferometer contrast under different detuning magnitudes and coupling strengths (i.e., the effective Rabi frequency, $\Omega_{\text{eff}}$). figure \ref{figure7} presents a comparative study of normalized transition efficiency among rectangular pulses, Gaussian pulses, and fourth-order super-Gaussian pulse sequences, considering both pulse duration errors and finite detuning ranges.
 The simulation results demonstrate that Gaussian-type pulse sequences (including both Gaussian and super-Gaussian pulses) exhibit significantly enhanced robustness and stability compared with conventional rectangular pulses when facing detuning and coupling strength errors, effectively suppressing contrast degradation caused by these imperfections.
-Particularly noteworthy is that super-Gaussian pulses maintain high transition efficiency even within moderate error ranges.
-As shown in figure \ref{figure7}, the super-Gaussian pulse sequence can maintain transition fidelity above 90\% in a parameter region that is about 1.5 times larger than that of rectangular pulse sequences and 1.1 times that of Gaussian pulse sequences, under given detuning and coupling strength error ranges.
-This further demonstrates its robustness against both errors and detuning effects.
-These results demonstrate that the super-Gaussian pulse sequences exhibit enhanced fault-tolerant capability in practical interferometer operations, making them particularly suitable for cold-atom interferometry applications requiring stringent frequency stability and system consistency.
+Particularly noteworthy is that this robustness can be quantified by the area of the high-fidelity parameter space.
+As shown in figure \ref{figure7}, the 4th-order super-Gaussian pulse sequence can maintain transition fidelity above 90\% in a parameter region that is about 1.5 times larger than that of rectangular pulse sequences and, crucially, 1.1 times larger than that of Gaussian pulse sequences.
+This quantitatively demonstrates its superior robustness against combined pulse-length and detuning errors, which is a key advantage not apparent from comparing single-point peak contrast values alone.